Exotic Vietnamese fruits to eat while in Vietnam

 A Popular Fruit in Vietnam – Ripe and golden star fruit offers a refreshing and juicy treat that many people enjoy.
 This tangy delicacy is a popular fruit in Vietnam, particularly available year-round in the Mekong Delta.

-Mango is a popular Vietnamese fruit found in so. many other tropical countries all across the world – In Vietnam, there are more than dozens of different species of Mango that is originate and grow only in some part of the countries.
+Mango is a popular fruit found in so. many other tropical countries all across the world – In Vietnam, there are more than dozens of different species of Mango that is originate and grow only in some part of the countries.
 Mangos are all fleshy, juicy and aromatic and are available just about anywhere in Vietnam.

-Hoa Loc Sweet Mango
+- Hoa Loc Sweet Mango

-Acacia Mango
+- Acacia Mango

-Cat Chu Mango
+- Cat Chu Mango

-Elephant Mango
+- Elephant Mango

-Cam Lam of Khanh Hoa
+- Cam Lam from Khanh Hoa

 Soursop is called Mãng Cầu, in an oval shaped very popular among Vietnamese fruits famous for its aromatic taste.
 Soursop fruit with a dark greenish skin with inner white flesh tastes much like a pineapple with sweet and sour flavor.